Oumaelba/Form-Creation-Validation/README.md

 - Age validation to ensure age is between 18 and 99
 - Message length validation for word and character counts

-## Contributing
-Contributions are welcome!
-Please open an issue or submit a pull request for any enhancements or bug fixes.

-## License
-This project is licensed under the MIT License.

----

-&copy; 2024 Form Creation Validation.
-All rights reserved.